jaxcksn/nanoleafMusic/README.md

 ##### Step 1.5: Saving Device Info

-Once you connect to a device, you will asked if you want to save the device information for easy reconnection.
+Once you connect to a device, you will be asked if you want to save the device information for easy reconnection.
 Pressing yes will save the device host, port, and the access token to your platforms default [preferences location](https://victor.kropp.name/blog/java-preferences-api/) .
 Pressing save will overwrite any device that is already saved.